MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 Today I'm going to assume you have your team and organizational structures sorted - I'm going to assume that you have gotten past the beurocracy of functional silo teams and have small cross functional teams that are under pressure to deliver working software reguarly.

-It's my observation that engineering practices and team structures are inter-linked.
+It's my observation that engineering practices and team structures are joined at the hip.
 Some practices are impossible to do effectively if you don't have a suitable team structure.
 If you are unsure whether your team structure is suitable I recommend watching Kent's talk.

 ## Dips & Slack ##